firepenguindisopanda/experiment-uwi-dcit-chatbot/README.md

 - Design a user-friendly interface for both the data scientist's dashboard and the user interaction page.
 - Implement forms for adding new data to the knowledge base.
+- Or a workflow to add new or updated information from files (Example: csv, text, excel, etc...)

 ### Real-time Updates: